AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/download-the-adobe-analytics-implementation-playbook.md

 ---
-title: Download the [!DNL Adobe] [!DNL Analytics] implementation playbook
+title: Download the [!DNL Adobe Analytics] implementation playbook
 description: A Business Requirements Doc (commonly referred to as BRD) is a very important piece of documentation that key stakeholders, business users and tech users will want to collaborate on.
 It is a place for documenting all of your desired KPIs, reporting requirements, any data point you wish to see when your AA implementation is complete.
 solution: Analytics
 feature-set: Analytics